 - Have they mentioned any estate agency fees?

 Historically, applicants have been required to pay agency admin fees but from 1st June 2019, this became against the law in some cases.
-If they ask you to pay this, you may not always have to so be sure to challenge this.
+If they ask you to pay this, you may not always have to so don't be afraid to challenge this.

 - Are repairs included?

 Have you noticed that things need repairing, or have you been promised that certain things will be sorted before you move in?
 Get this in writing in your contract so that you have the smoothest move-in process possible.